sjtuiisc/sjtuiisc.github.io/_pages/en-us/students.md

   # if you want to include more than one profile, just replicate the following block
   # and create one content file for each profile inside _pages/

   - align: left
-    image: fujiangliang.jpg
-    content: about_fujiangliang.md
-    image_circular: false # crops the image to make it circular
-    more_info:

-  - align: left
     image: caoyong.jpg
     content: about_caoyong.md